ArnavDagar/Arduino-Summer-Camp/README.md

 The following were used to teach the students how to use a buzzer to emit noises similar to a piano in different projects.

 ### a).
 5 Button Piano
-In this project, the students created a mini-piano using the buzzer and 5 buttons installed on the breadboard.
-Learn more about this project in [this video](https://www.youtube.com/watch?v=qt-YgZJz8uY)
+In this project, the students created a mini, portable piano.
+The following components were used in the project:
+* 5 Buttons: Connected on the breadboard, each button will represent a key on the piano, ranging from Middle C (256 Hz frequency) to G (~392 Hz frequency)
+* Buzzer: Will be used to emit noises of said frequencies

+Learn more about this project in [this video](https://www.youtube.com/watch?v=8YZ9XIKRaRU&).

 ### b).
 Auto Piano
-In this project, the students set the buzzer up such that it played "Twinkle Twinkle Little Stars" on its own at a tempo that can be changed using the potentiometer.
-Learn more about this project in [this video](https://www.youtube.com/watch?v=qt-YgZJz8uY)zz
+In this project, the students set up their board such that it played can play of tune (in this case, "Twinkle Twinkle Little Stars").
+The components we use are:
+* Buzzer: Will emit the frequencies that represent notes from Middle C to A
+* Potentiometer: The students will use this to change the tempo (more on that in the next section) of the piece
+* OLED Display: Will display the tempo selected of the piece

+Note: Changing the tempo in the middle of the piece will automatically restart the piece.

+Learn more about this project in [this video](https://www.youtube.com/watch?v=-I5X-YtkoWw&).

 ## 5. Metronome
 In this project, the students created a metronome.
 A metronome is used in musical practice as a way to keep the beat, or tempo.
 An image of a metronome is shown below.